 New Client Information

 Please read the information on this page before deciding to schedule an appointment.
-If an appointment is scheduled, please print the form at the bottom of this page and bring it with you to your appointment.
+If an appointment is scheduled, we will ask you to provide an email so that we can send you directions and a new client form.
+You may also print the form at the bottom of this page and bring it with you to your appointment.
 Thank you!

 We are open Monday through Thursday 8:00 am to 5:00 pm